RicoSuter/NSwag/src/NSwag.Npm/README.md

     nswag version /runtime:NetCore

-To specify what .NET Core binaries to execute, either use (default)
+To specify what .NET Core binaries to execute, either use (default, .NET 8.0)

     nswag version /runtime:Net80

-or
+or for .NET 9.0:

     nswag version /runtime:Net90

+or for .NET 10.0:

+    nswag version /runtime:Net100

 ## Development